[A longer version of the following story appeared in the Long Eaton Advertiser in January 1947]

 Spelling to Music

 Mr Smith well remembers when there was only the small parochial school, kept by Mr Joseph Harriman, where spelling was taught to the accompaniment of his violin.
 The National School was built in 1869 on land given by the late rector Rev Samuel Hey.
-Mr Smith, along with another old inhabitant, the late George Wilmot (Beetles) were among first scholars of the infants’ mistress, Miss Booth; the late John Windle being the first schoolmaster.
+Mr Smith, along with another old inhabitant, the late George Wilmot (Beetles) were among the first scholars of the infants’ mistress, Miss Booth; the late John Windle being the first schoolmaster.

 Mr Smith remembers many of the male adults wearing top hats daily, even the village blacksmith, and said the hats were not uncomfortable.
 He also recalled the Smiths were a considerable clan in Sawley in his youth, one of them, John Smith, farmer, having recently died at the age of 94.